Klepac-Ceraj-Lab/Klepac-Ceraj-Lab.github.io/drylab/filesync.md

 There are a bunch of guides online[^dupgdrive] to setting up google drive as a backend for `duplicity`.
+If you're setting up gdrive for the first time, follow the tutorial [found here](https://rgarth.github.io/2017/10/29/Grive-and-Duplicity/).
 The basic procedure is

 1. Make yourself an app using google developer console that has